 Division of Comparative Medicine

-The Division of Comparative Medicine has three basic missions: education, research, and the provision of comprehensive animal husbandry, clinical, and diagnostic services for all research animals at MIT.
-The division serves as the centralized animal resource on campus and provides the necessary expertise for investigators conducting biomedical research using animal models.
+The Division of Comparative Medicine (DCM) has three basic missions: education, research, and the provision of comprehensive animal husbandry, clinical, and diagnostic services for all research animals at MIT.
+The DCM serves as the centralized animal resource on campus and provides the necessary expertise for investigators conducting biomedical research using animal models.